marcoherbst/wicklowcam/README.md

 # WicklowCam.com

-This is the code, on gh-pages, that powers www.wicklowcam.com
+This is the code, that powers www.wicklowcam.com

 To change the camera displayed, simply replace the text "wwcam" in index.html with the ID of any other camera.